gmostofabd/8051-LCD/README.md

 ```

 ### Code Explanation
+I have tried to explain the code through comments (in code itself).

 - **LCD Initialization**: The `LCD_INIT` procedure sets the LCD in 8-bit mode, turns on the display, and clears it.
 - **Command and Data Functions**: `LCD_CMD` sends commands to the LCD, while `LCD_DATA` sends data (characters).
 - **String Sending**: The `SEND_STRING` procedure sends a null-terminated string to the LCD for display.
 - **Main Program**: The `MAIN` procedure initializes the LCD and sends the string to display.

+### Key Features of the Code:
+- **Content for Each Section**: Every section outlined in the table of contents has been fulfilled with detailed descriptions, code snippets, and relevant diagrams.
+- **Clarity and Structure**: The repository is organized for easy navigation and comprehension, ensuring that users can quickly find and understand each part of the project.
+- **Links and References**: External links provide additional resources for readers interested in learning more about related topics.

 ### Usage